scottcarver/wp-withagency/docs/commands/theme.md

 3. all the components would have names like "ax-header"
 4. the translation domain would be "acme-theme"
 5. and the theme would be instantly activated.

+### 📈 Improvements

+1. The gulpfile needs minor configuration as the components are currently copied, not combined.
+This is ok for block CSS, but the entire component css/js is not very big.